pedro-abundio-wang/deep-learning/docs/blogs/tensorflow.md

 **Question 8:** As usual in tensorflow, you need to initialize the variables of the graph, create the tensorflow session and run the initializer on the session.
 Write code to do these steps.

 **Question 9:** Implement the optimization loop for 20,000 steps.
 At every step, have to:
 - Load the mini-batch of MNIST data (including images and labels)
 - Create a feed dictionary to assign your placeholders to the data.
 - Run the session defined above on the correct graph nodes to perform an optimization step and access the desired values of the graph.
 - Print the cost and iteration number.

 **Question 10:** Using your accuracy metric, compute the accuracy and the value of the cost function both on the train and test set.

 Run the code from your terminal using: *“python tensorflow_tutorial.py”*

 **Question 11:** Look at the outputs, accuracy and logs of your model.
 What improvements could be made?
 Take time at home to play with your code, and search for ideas online

-## Part II - Project Code Examples

-The goal of this part is to become more familiar with the [CS230 project example code](https://github.com/cs230-stanford/cs230-code-examples) that the teaching staff has provided.
-It’s meant to help you prototype ideas for your projects.

-**Question 1:**  Please start by git cloning the “[cs230-code-examples](https://github.com/cs230-stanford/cs230-code-examples)” repository on your local computer.

-This repository contains several project examples:
-    - Tensorflow vision (SIGNS dataset classification)
-    - Tensorflow nlp (Named Entity Recognition)
-    - Pytorch vision (SIGNS dataset classification)
-    - Pytorch nlp (Named Entity Recognition)

-**Question 2:** You will start with the Tensorflow vision project example.
-On your terminal, and inside the cloned repository, navigate to *./tensorflow/vision*.
-Follow the instructions described in the “Requirements” section of the readme.

-**Question 3:** Follow the guidelines described in the “Dowload the SIGNS dataset".

-**Question 4:** Follow the guidelines described in the “Quickstart”.

-**Question 5:** Read through the code and find what you could modify.
-All the project examples are structured the same way, we invite you to try the one that matches your needs the best.
-This project example code has been coded to help you insert your dataset quickly, and start prototyping some results.
-It is meant to be a helper code for your project and for you to learn in-depth Tensorflow/Pytorch, it is not a starter code.